Your website is an incredibly powerful conversion channel – unless no one is converting.

 4. Wait For Statistical Significance

 If you’re using the right tool, you can turn your test on and let it run until the software finds a winner.
 There’s some complicated math you could do if you don’t use software, but I won’t get into that here.
-Optimizely conveniently calculates statistical significance for you in the Results dashboard and declares a winner.
+The right tool conveniently calculates statistical significance for you in the Results dashboard and declares a winner.

 It took 435 visitors for this test to yield results, with a greater than 99% confidence interval.
 This is relatively few visitors, but Variation #2 outperformed the original and Variation #1 so resoundingly that statistical significance was reached.
 According to this test, this CTA has converted 22.7% of visitors, compared to the original’s conversion rate of just 2.07%.
 Safe to say we’ve seen an improvement. *Pops champagne*